kism/flask-boilerplate/README.md

 ## TODO

 - do some wild regex in create_new_project
-- handle when there are flask config items that arent in the default settings
+- handle when there are flask config items that arent in the default config